syedyasirh299-hash/python-automation-scripts/README.md

 # python-automation-scripts
 A collection of Python automation scripts for daily tasks, including file organization, networking tools, and system utilities.
-This repository also reflects my journey toward IT skills development and preparation for a German Ausbildung in the IT field.
+Built as part of my continuous learning journey in IT, focusing on practical skills and real-world problem solving.

 ## ⚙️ Installation